sjjf/md_server/README.md

-The default `mdserver.conf` file will need to be modified before the system can do anything very useful - the file is well documented and lists the defaulf values for everything, so it should be easy to adjust to your needs.
-You will also need to add your ssh public keys to the config before you can ssh into instanes configured via mdserver.
+The default `mdserver.conf` file will need to be modified before the system can do anything very useful - the file is well documented and lists the default values for everything, so it should be easy to adjust to your needs.
+You will also need to add your ssh public keys to the config before you can ssh into instances configured via mdserver.

 User data files are sourced by default from